Residual Kolmogorov-Arnold Network for Enhanced Deep Learning: Residual Kolmogorov-Arnold Network

 \section{Residual Kolmogorov-Arnold Network}

-The idea of multi-scale feature representation, introduced in the Feature Pyramid Network (FPN)~\cite{lin2017fpn}, demonstrates the possibility of aggregating features across different network levels (stages) that contain feature map resolutions with a scaling step of 2 through lateral connections.
-RKAN builds on top of the mechanism by creating a dedicated residual connection that encloses entire network stages.
-In contrast to standard skip connections that span individual blocks, our implementation aggregates basic features from a high-resolution stage and integrates them into a low-resolution stage with high-level semantics, bypassing any intermediate blocks.
-This semi-global stage-level interaction can further improve hierarchical feature learning by allowing low-level features (\eg, simple motifs, shapes) to directly influence high-level features (\eg, object parts).
+We aim to create a standalone skip connection to enclose an entire network stage.
+In comparison with conventional skip connections that usually span few layers or blocks, our implementation processes features from a high-resolution stage and integrates them into a low-resolution stage with high-level semantics, bypassing any intermediate blocks in the original network path.
+This interaction allows low-level features (e.g., shapes) to influence high-level features (e.g., object parts) with a different set of learned transformations (e.g., Chebyshev expansion).
 For example:

-$y_{\text{s}}$ denotes the aggregated output features of the current stage $s$, while $F(x_{\text{s}-1})$ are features from the previous stage processed by the main network path, $\mathcal{H}(x_{\text{s}-k})$ represents features from $k$ stages back relative to the current stage that are transformed by the residual block, and $\oplus$ denotes feature aggregation (\eg, addition, attention mechanisms).
+$y_{\text{s}}$ denotes the aggregated output features of the current stage $s$, while $F(x_{\text{s}-1})$ are features from the previous stage processed by the main network path, $\mathcal{H}(x_{\text{s}-k})$ represents features from $k$ stages back relative to the current stage that are transformed by the residual block (RKAN), $\oplus$ denotes feature aggregation (e.g., addition, gating mechanisms).

-In traditional neural network architectures, features are mostly processed sequentially, where low-level details may get ``diluted" in deeper layers~\cite{liu2018pan}.
-Cross-stage connection enables feature reuse when useful low-level features remain relevant for high-level understandings~\cite{wang2020cspnet}.
-For instance, in cases where both details and context matter, high-resolution edge features from stage 2 are able to explicitly refine object boundaries detected in stage 3; consequently, this improves the network’s overall ability to localize objects and process features at multiple scales.
+The aggregated feature space $\mathcal{V}$ learned by standard and KAN-based convolutions, where $\sigma$ denotes non-linearity and $T_d(x)$ are polynomials of degree $d$, is defined as:

-Furthermore, our residual block provides a standalone, complementary path that operates in parallel with the main trajectory, where the decoupled module learns different, yet more specialized features from polynomial transformations.
-The ``shorter" cross-stage path bypasses all intermediate layers in the main pathway and creates more stable gradient flow during back-propagation to directly update early-stage parameters.
+We observe that standard convolutions aggregate their weights before applying any non-linear transformations.
+This property enforces spatial coherence of the local feature space and excels at detecting correlated neighboring pixel patterns (\eg a straight line and edge).
+Polynomial-based convolutions learn to transform each pixel independently before aggregation.
+For example, they can understand the value or ``brightness" of a pixel using a set of polynomial transformations.
+The mechanisms operate at distinct levels of detail (joint vs. independent) within the same receptive field, in which the combined feature space $\mathcal{V}$ can benefit from both spatial coherence (\eg structure) and pixel-level boundary decisions (\eg light, texture).